burdiuz/js-ngrx-bindings/README.md

 ```html
 <input type="text" (change)="dispatchMyAction($event)">
 ```
-This library let's you avoid useless? store injection in such cases by providing an event channel.
+This library let's you avoid store injection in such cases by providing an event channel.
 Import actions in your module
 ```javascript
 @NgModule({
 declarations: [